coveo/source.coveo.com/_posts/2021-02-16-checkov-terragrunt-hook.md

 There are a few benefits from this approach:
 - Developers most likely already use the `terragrunt plan` command before submitting a pull request
 - Since the CI/CD pipeline probably already does a `terragrunt plan`, it won't be required to change a single line of code in the CI/CD pipeline configuration

+Integrating security tools inside other DevOps tools is a great way to drive adoption.

 ## Next steps